Adopting

 breeding and show dogs.
 As most breeders can only house a limited

-number of dogs, they generally prefer to place their “retirees” to loving
+number of dogs, they generally prefer to place their “retirees” to

 pet homes.
-We believe after a career as a show dog and or producing
+We believe after a career as a show dog and or

 show dogs, each of our dogs deserves a special, loving family.